 Eating disorder residential treatment team

 Your caring and compassionate team of providers includes board-certified psychiatrists, a primary care provider, a clinical psychologist, social workers and counselors, behavioral specialists, registered nurses, registered dietitians, experiential therapists and more—all helping you work toward resilience and recovery.

-Eating Disorder Adult Recovery Residential Care setting and tour
+Eating Disorder Recovery Residential Care for Adults overview and tour

-Nestled on nine acres of prairie and woodlands, this setting encourages a tranquil and healing experience.
-About two miles down the road from our main campus in Oconomowoc, Wisconsin, we provide comfortable treatment and living areas with semi-private bedrooms that complement the home-like kitchen and dining areas.
+Nestled on nine acres of prairie and woodlands, this setting provides a tranquil and healing experience.
+About two miles down the road from our main campus in Oconomowoc, Wisconsin, we offer comfortable treatment and living areas with semi-private bedrooms that complement the home-like kitchen and dining areas.